"Dirty cooking" leads to climate change, but you can help

 Clean cook stoves may seem like an issue that is beyond our control, and for many of us, it’s not a topic we’ve ever considered.

-(Speaking of outdoor cooking, if this whole topic makes you want to throw your hands up in despair and pledge to cook on your grill forever instead of cooking indoors, a study has also shown that grills that run on propane have one-third the carbon footprint than a charcoal grill.)
+And if this whole topic makes you want to throw your hands up in despair and pledge to cook on your grill forever, instead of cooking indoors, a study has shown that propane grills have one-third the carbon footprint of a charcoal grill.

-We get that this kind of information can feel overwhelming, but the more we educate ourselves and take action in order to protect our health and the future of the planet.
+We get that this kind of information can feel overwhelming, but the more we educate ourselves, the more we can take action to protect our health and the future of the planet.